Meet Alastor

 Meet Benny

-Benny is a little elderly bourke parakeet who is friendly, but shy.
+Benny is a sugar baby who is now entering his elderly years.
+He exemplifies how sweet Bourke parakeets are.
+Benny loves to sit with you and sing, but prefers not to be pet.
 Because of his size, it is best to ask to hold him outside of the big bird room.
 Since he is a grass parakeet, when scared he flies to the ground, runs fast, and hides under objects.
 He is closely related to Budgie Parakeets.

 About Bourke's Parakeets